 Why American Cannabis Investors Are Paying Attention to Israel

-As the Cannabis industry takes off in earnest in North America, investors are scrambling to choose between the available stocks in both the United States and Canada in a bid to enter the market before it takes off.
+As the Cannabis industry takes off in earnest.
+North American cannabis, investors are scrambling to choose between the available stocks in both the United States and Canada in a bid to enter the market before it takes off.

 One such country is Israel.
 In the last few years, the cannabis industry in Israel has recorded several significant wins both in the legislature and in the market.
 While the Tel Aviv stock market has been up and down on cannabis stocks for a while now, a steady upward trend is beginning to emerge, with several new developments coming up.
 This article will highlight three significant developments in the Israeli cannabis industry that should make all investors sit and pay attention, lest they miss out on a big cannabis play.